DJDanl/cpp-docs.pt-br/docs/c-runtime-library/reference/configthreadlocale.md

     unsigned        threadID;
     unsigned char   str[BUFF_SIZE];

-    // Configure per-thread locale to cause all subsequently created
+    // Enable per-thread locale causes all subsequent locale
-    // threads to have their own locale.
+    // setting changes in this thread to only affect this thread.
     _configthreadlocale(_ENABLE_PER_THREAD_LOCALE);

     // Retrieve the time string from the helper function